ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/demos.md

 ## Prototypes
 All prototypes and proof-of-concepts created during the review process can be found under the [demos folder](https://github.com/ITISFoundation/osparc-lab/tree/master/demos) in the IT'IS GitHub repository.
 Every subfolder contains a sample program that demonstrates a technology and/or a programming concept.
-More details about each case is documented in place.
+More details about each case are documented in place.

 ## Demonstrators
 In order to demonstrate the different technologies in a wider context, we